aormsby/hugo-deploy-to-pages/README.md

 **Currently tagged as 'v1beta'.
 It does work quite well, but it was tested in a limited environment.
 Please be aware that issues could come up.**

 An action for Hugo websites.
 Build your site from whichever repo branch you choose and deploy to a GH-Pages repo.
 This action supports deploying to the main site repo or to a repo submodule.
-No extra work needed for submodule deploys.
-It's intended use is to simply autmoate Hugo site builds.
+No extra work is needed for submodule deploys.
+It's intended use is to simply automate Hugo site builds.

 <a href="https://www.buymeacoffee.com/aormsby" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-green.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>